SamadhanManjare/Portfolio_/README.md

 ![Thumbnail ](images/Thumbnail.png)

-# Huzaif Ahmed - Portfolio Website
+# Samadhan - Portfolio Website

 A modern and responsive portfolio website to showcase my projects, skills, and experiences.
 Built with Next.js and styled using Tailwind CSS, this portfolio provides a seamless user experience with smooth animations and an organized layout.